HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 Your portable air conditioner is not cooling

 If your portable air conditioner is blowing air but it’s not cold, then there are a few things that can cause that.
-Below, we’ll go over a few things that you can check before calling an expert.
+Below, I’ll go over a few things that you can check before calling an expert.

 Check the AC mode setting